immanuelazn/immanuelazn/README.md

 - Hi, I’m @immanuelazn
-- I work at Koonkie Cloud Services as a Junior Bioinformatician
+- I work at Koonkie Cloud Services as a ML dev and a bioinformatician
 - I also am doing a Master's at Berkeley in Data Science
 - I’m interested in computational projects related to biological data.
 - I am trying to learn more on basic ML and other statistical methods in order to better understand how to optimize metagenomic modeling.